charliezye/charlie-vault/Work/Job Search/B&D Job.md

 		1. Static parts of HTML and dynamic content
 		2. Equivalent of view in MVC

 #### Culture Fit Questions
 - Who will I primarily be communicating with to meet needs (who is my top priority client)
 	- I assume I am building a product to the specifications of the companies buying it and your company management
 	- How will I be assisted in developing management vision into product that also meets needs of customers?
 	- Do you anticipate any particular vision concerns/conflicts that may arise?
+- Work-life balance?
+	- I know this is a very involved role and I could expect to work over 40 hours a week but want to clarify your expectations and measurements of success
+	- This may center around development timelines and deliverables but want to know what your corporate work culture is typically like
+-

 ##### Industries/Products B&D Serve
 "Bearing Supplier"